kmadrazo1985/sdd630/activities/activity6/activity6.md

 &emsp;&emsp;🔻Less Adoption: Fewer developers are familiar with graph databases, and tooling is still growing.

 **Use Cases and Example:**
-&emsp;&emsp;Commonly used in social networking, fraud detection, and recommendation engines.
+Commonly used in social networking, fraud detection, and recommendation engines.
 LinkedIn and Facebook use graph databases to analyze and model user connections for friend suggestions and content personalization (Neo4j, n.d.).

 <h3><p style="text-align: justify; margin-left: 3.5em; margin-right: 3.5em;">4.
 Search Engine Databases</h3>
 <p style="text-align: justify; text-indent: 4.5em; margin-left: 3.5em; margin-right: 3.5em;">